FabianSchoenberger/cloud-computing/README.md

    - `DOCKER_USERNAME`: Your Docker Hub username.
    - `DOCKER_PASSWORD`: Your Docker Hub password or access token.

-## deploy.yml
+## Deploy Job

-The `deploy.yml` workflow ensures the application is deployed to a Kubernetes cluster.
+The Deploy Job ensures the application is deployed to a Kubernetes cluster.
 Utilizes Kubernetes manifests (`k8s/*.yaml`) to deploy the application.
-Ensures the latest Docker images (built in `build.yml`) are used.
+Ensures the latest Docker images (built in the Build Job) are used.

 1. **Triggered By**:
-   - Depends on the successful completion of the `build.yml` workflow.
+   - Depends on the successful completion of the Build Job of this workflow.

 2. **Actions**:
    - Checks out the code.